Can a Small Property Support a Big Design Vision?

 A couple of nights ago we lit the first fire in the fire pit.
 One of my daughters sat out there with her friends making s’mores.
 And I thought, my gosh, I wish I’d done this thirty years ago.
 I wish I had twelve or fifteen more years of these kinds of memories and these experiences for these girls.

 Designing for small spaces makes us consider every opportunity to maximize aesthetic details and usability.
-We exploit every asset on the site to make your outdoor living spaces as useful, diverse and attractive as you can imagine.
-If you’d like to share your landscaping design ideas with someone who could put those ideas on paper for you, feel free to contact one of our landscape architects to schedule a consultation.
+We exploit every asset on the site to make your outdoor living spaces as useful, diverse, and attractive as you can imagine.